-E.7.4 New Industrial Development
+E.8.4 New Industrial Development

-- E.7.4.1 New industrial development outside areas designated Industrial shall require an amendment to the Official Plan and shall be subject to Site Plan Control.
-New industrial development in areas designated Industrial shall be subject to Site Plan Control. - E.7.4.2 In approving an industrial site plan, the Municipality shall have regard to the requirements of the Planning Act and shall give special consideration to the methods proposed to screen and buffer the industrial use from adjacent uses and roads. - E.7.4.3 Temporary industrial uses on Crown land permitted by a Forestry Management Plan or the Mining Act are not subject to the policies of this Plan.
+- E.8.4.1 New industrial development outside areas designated Industrial shall require an amendment to the Official Plan and shall be subject to site plan control.
+New industrial development in areas designated Industrial shall be subject to site plan control. - E.8.4.2 In approving an industrial site plan, the Municipality shall have regard to the requirements of the Planning Act and shall give special consideration to the methods proposed to screen and buffer the industrial use from adjacent uses and road. - E.8.4.3 Temporary industrial uses on Crown land permitted by a Forestry Management Plan or the Mining Act are not subject to the policies of this Plan.

-E.7.5 Special Industrial Designation
+E.8.5 Special Policy Area 1 Industrial Designation

-- E.7.5.1 The policies of this section apply to those lands identified as Special Industrial Designation on Schedule A to this Plan. - E.7.5.2 Notwithstanding the permitted uses in the Industrial land use designation, the uses permitted on these lands shall be restricted to 'dry' industrial uses, unless the applicant is able to demonstrate the ability to meet either the Health Unit or the Ministry of the Environment, Conservation and Parks' requirements for a sewage disposal system.
+- E.8.5.1 The policies of this section apply to those lands identified as Special Policy Area 1 (SPA1)Industrial Designation on Schedule A to this Plan. - E.8.5.2 Notwithstanding the permitted uses in the Industrial land use designation, the uses permitted on thetabe lands within SPA1 shall be restricted to 'dry' industrial uses, unless the applicant is able to demonstrate the ability to meet either the Health Unit or the Ministry of the Environment, Conservation and Parks' requirements for a sewage disposal system.
 'Dry' industrial uses are those uses which do not have 'process' water flowing to septic tanks or into Link Lake.
 Accessory uses to the permitted industrial uses shall not include sensitive land uses such as residences, day care centres, educational or health facilities.
-Mineral exploration and mining, authorized under the Mining Act with applicable approved closure/rehabilitation plans, are also permitted uses. - E.7.5.3 Implementation of the above policy shall include a site specific zoning which places the lands in a holding category in accordance with Section 36 (1) of the Planning Act, restricting the permitted uses to those noted in the paragraph above and that further requires all buildings and structures to be setback a minimum of 15 metres from the Link Lake shoreline. - E.7.5.4 Prior to approving any development, an erosion and sedimentation control plan (construction mitigation plan) shall be required for each lot describing how erosion will be minimized and sediment will be retained on site throughout all phases of construction in order to ensure downstream areas are not adversely affected during the construction phase.

-E.7.5.5 There are portions of the land identified on Schedule A as having high potential for archaeological and cultural heritage resources; however, due to the extensive disturbance on the site, impacts to these potential resources are minimal.
-If archaeological remains, burials or other significant cultural heritage resources are identified on the lands at any stage of the redevelopment process, contact is to be made with staff of the Ministry of Heritage, Sport, Tourism and Culture Industries.
+Mineral exploration and mining, authorized under the Mining Act with applicable approved closure/rehabilitation plans, are also permitted uses. - E.8.5.3 Implementation of the above policy shall include a site specific zoning which places the lands in a holding category in accordance with Section 36 (1) of the Planning Act, restricting the permitted uses to those noted in the paragraph above and that further requires all buildings and structures to be set back a minimum of 15 metres from the Link Lake shoreline. - E.8.5.4 Prior to approving any development, an erosion and sedimentation control plan (construction mitigation plan) shall be required for each lot describing how erosion will be minimized and sediment will be retained on site throughout all phases of construction in order to ensure downstream areas are not adversely affected during the construction phase. - E.8.5.5 There are portions of the land identified on Schedule A as SPA1 as having high potential for archaeological and cultural heritage resources; however, due to the extensive disturbance on the site, impacts to these potential resources areminimalare minimal.
+If archaeological remains, burials or other significant cultural heritage resources are identified on the lands at any stage of the re-development process, contact is to be made with staff of the Ministry of Heritage, Sport, Tourism and Culture Industries.

-E.8 RURAL
+E.9 RURAL

-E.8.1.1 The Rural designation includes all Patented Lands in the Municipality that are not in the Temagami Settlement Area or Temagami North Settlement Area and are not located on the shoreline of a lake or within another Commercial or Industrial land use designation.
+E.9.1.1 The Rural designation includes all privatepatented lands in the Municipality that are not in the Temagami Settlement Area or Temagami North Settlement Area and are not located on the shoreline of a lake or within another Commercial or Industrial land use designation.
 The Rural designation accommodates a range of uses including agriculture, forestry, open space, rural residential, small-scale commercial and rural industrial operations, aggregate extraction, and mining.
 Over the lifetime of this Plan, the Rural area will experience limited development and is intended to maintain its rural character and preserve the natural environment.